srubaiyat/cse15l-lab-reports/lab3.md

-This lab report will explore the different command line options for the bash command `grep`. `grep` (in the most basic terms) returns all lines in a file containing a phrase.
+This lab report will explore the different command line options for the bash command `grep`.
+My main source for this was [Vivek Gite's article on 'How To Use grep Command In Linux / UNIX With Practical Examples'](https://www.cyberciti.biz/faq/howto-use-grep-command-in-linux-unix/).

+`grep` (in the most basic terms) returns all lines in a file containing a phrase.
 For example, if I want to search written_2/travel_guides for "short holiday", I can use grep to discover Mallorca is the place to be.

 <img width="769" alt="image" src="https://user-images.githubusercontent.com/122497388/218662897-c3aab578-ab6e-420b-81a3-98c0fde3477f.png">